AnggaR96s/Reforestation/README.md

-## How many tickles does it take to tickle an octopus?
-Ten-tickles!
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.